 They can be good for taller women too.

-That’s because, unlike round implants, teardrop shaped implants tend to be longer than they are wide (round implants are the same diameter all the way around; they are a perfect circle).
+That’s because, unlike round implants, teardrop implants tend to be longer than they are wide (round implants are the same diameter all the way around; they are a perfect circle).
 In this way, teardrop shaped implants match the anatomy of taller women better.